Springbok: Reproduction

 Springbok mate year-round, though females are more likely to enter oestrus during the rainy season, when food is more plentiful.
-Females are able to conceive at as early as six to seven months, whereas males do not attain sexual maturity until two years; rut lasts 5 to 21 days.
-When a female approaches a rutting male, the male holds his head and tail at level with the ground, lowers his horns, and makes a loud grunting noise to attract her.
+Females are able to conceive at as early as six to seven months; males do not attain sexual maturity until two years.
+Rut lasts five to 21 days.
+When a female approaches a rutting male, the male holds his head and tail at level with the ground, lowers his horns, and grunts loudly to attract her.
 The male then urinates and sniffs the female's perineum.
-If the female is receptive, she urinates, as well, and the male makes a flehmen gesture, and taps his leg until the female leaves or permits him to mate.
+If the female is receptive, she urinates as well, and the male makes a flehmen gesture, and taps his leg until the female leaves or permits him to mate.
 Copulation consists of a single pelvic thrust.

 Gestation lasts five to six months, after which a single calf (or rarely twins) is born.
 Most births take place in the spring (October to November), prior to the onset of the rainy season.
 The infant weighs 3.8 to 5 kg.
 The female keeps her calf hidden in cover while she is away.
 Mother and calf rejoin the herd about three to four weeks after parturition; the young are weaned at five or six months.
-When the mother gives birth again, the previous offspring, now 6 to 12 months old, deserts her to join herds of adult springbok.
+When the mother gives birth again, the previous offspring, now six to 12 months old, deserts her to join herds of adult springbok.
 Thus, a female can calve twice a year, and even thrice if one calf dies.
 Springbok live for up to 10 years in the wild.